skills17/task-config/README.md

 Specifies all source files the competitors are allowed to modify.
 All files that do not match will get reset before a test.

-The files can be specified by using globs.
+The files can be specified by using [minimatch globs](https://www.npmjs.com/package/minimatch).

 #### `tests: string[]`